<< Click to Display Table of Contents >>

 •Click Save Current Settings to save custom settings for subsequent use.
 Saved profiles are detailed in the Settings dropdown menu.

 •Click Delete to delete selected profiles.

 •Click Manage to manage saved custom settings.
-The Manage Presets dialog box will open:
+The Manage Presets dialog box will open, as detailed below.

 Figure 9.
 Manage Presets Dialog Box